jordanarellano/portfolio/README.md

 # Tictactoe:

-Implementation of a Minimax Algorithm in python in order to play Tictactoe vs. an AI, as part of Harvard 50: Introduction to Artificial Intelligence
+Implementation of a Minimax Algorithm in Python in order to play Tictactoe vs. an AI, as part of Harvard 50: Introduction to Artificial Intelligence